dkzwm/SmoothRefreshLayout/README_EN.md

     setFooterView(@NonNull IRefreshView footer);
 ```

-- Please write directly to the xml file,SmoothRefreshLayout will find the view that impl the IRefreshView interface to added inside.
+- Please write directly to the Xml file,SmoothRefreshLayout will find the view that impl the IRefreshView interface to added inside.

 ## Thanks
 - [liaohuqiu android-Ultra-Pull-To-Refresh](https://github.com/liaohuqiu/android-Ultra-Pull-To-Refresh)